 This chapter shall be known and may be cited as "The Municipality of Kingston Abandoned Real Property Ordinance of 2015."

-It is the purpose and intent of the Municipality to establish a process to address the deterioration and blight of Municipality neighborhoods caused by an increasing amount of abandoned, foreclosed or distressed real property located within the Municipality, and to identify, regulate, limit and reduce the number of abandoned properties located within the Municipality.
-It is the Municipality's further intent to establish a registration program as a mechanism to protect neighborhoods from becoming blighted due to the lack of adequate maintenance and security of abandoned and foreclosed properties.
+It is the purpose and intent of the Municipality to amend the process to address the deterioration and blight of Municipality neighborhoods caused by an increasing amount of abandoned, foreclosed or distressed real property located within the Municipality, and to identify, regulate, limit and reduce the number of abandoned properties located within the Municipality.
+It is the Municipality's further intent to amend the registration program as a mechanism to protect neighborhoods from becoming blighted due to the lack of adequate maintenance and security of abandoned and foreclosed properties.

 - ABANDONED REAL PROPERTY